 Contrary to the proverb, what you don't know can and will hurt you, especially if you don't know that you don't know.
 What does this have to do with lawyer business development?

-For more than 20 years, lawyers enjoyed the longest sustained bull market ever seen.
+For more than 20 years, until the Great Recession, lawyers enjoyed the longest sustained bull market ever seen.
 Demand was such that lawyers didn't even understand how easily they got business (compared to their clients' longstanding experience in fiercely competitive markets).
 As a result, lawyers were lulled into thinking that marketing and sales were either the province of "naturals," or a simple undertaking that didn't require real training or experience -- certainly not like law.

 This is known as "unconscious incompetence," the state of not knowing what one doesn't know, or even that there's something to know.
 It's characterized by overconfidence about one's innate ability to do the thing in question, based on one's ignorance of what it actually takes to do the thing.
 For example, at that stage, I might innocently observe of golf, "How tough can it be?
 The ball isn't moving; it just sits there and waits for you to hit it.
 Everybody has to be real quiet so you can concentrate.
 There's no shot clock, and nobody's trying to block your shot.
 How tough can it be?"
 Everything looks easy to the unschooled.